GutH1b/IcsExTester/README.md

 - In the "TimeoutMS" field, entering 0 is used to not limit the runtime of the programs.

 Important notes:
-- In Ex4 task2, this application only tests "theoretically finite" string, limited at length 40. make sure to test longer strings yourself.
+- In Ex4 task2, this application only tests "theoretically finite" strings, limited at length 40. make sure to test longer strings yourself.

 Contact me if you think anything is wrong/missing.